ppreshant/flow_cytometry/notes-flowcytometry.md

   - [x] Read in a bunch of `.fcs` files from given directory into a vectorized `FlowCal.io.FCSRead`
   - [x] (_working_) Vectorize the flowcal processing script by putting it in a function / or vectorizing each step with list comprehensions
-  - [ ] Bring in plate layout from the google sheets
+  - [ ] Bring in plate layout from the google sheets -- or connect through R?
   - [ ] Convert plate layout to columns like in R -- using pandas? or a dplyr for python
   - [ ] Attach the names (with some kind of `regex` matching)